samlinux/hlf-c1/docs/administrator2/setup/index.md

 # Setup
-These steps describes a fabric installation on a DigitalOcean Droplet.
+These steps describes a HLF 2.2.x installation on a DigitalOcean Droplet.

 ## Droplet
 Digital Ocean Droplet, 1 CPU, 2 GB, 50 GB SSD